Current employer: Aon

 I got a job less than two months after I graduated

-Listen to Faizal Jumadi at the 2015 graduation talking about his time studying at Plymouth University
+Listen to Faizal Jumadi at the 2015 graduation talking about his time studying at the University of Plymouth

 Inspired by this story?